 How to Enable Linux on Windows 11 and 10 (WSL 2)

-Microsoft has been making it’s Windows Subsystem for Linux better over the time.
-And now with WSL 2 update, it is better than ever as it uses real Linux Kernel instead of Linux Kernel compatibility layer.
-Besides that, you can also run Linux apps in GUI mode with latest update.
-So, no need of Linux VMs.
-And for all of this, you just need to enable Linux Bash Shell or WSL from Windows Features on your Windows 11 or Windows 10 PC.
+Microsoft has been making its Windows Subsystem for Linux better over time.
+And now with the WSL 2 update, it is better than ever as it uses a real Linux Kernel instead of a Linux Kernel compatibility layer.
+Besides that, you can also run Linux apps in GUI mode with the latest update.
+So, no need for Linux VMs.
+For all of this, you only need to enable Linux Bash Shell or WSL from Windows Features on your Windows 11 or Windows 10 PC.

 SEE ALSO: How to Install and Use Linux on Chromebook?